Retake your GCSEs online with exams in November and May/June!

 If you’ve had your paper remarked and you’re convinced that there’s still been a mistake, you can appeal within two weeks of receiving the decision.

-Speak to your sixth form or college
+Talk to your sixth form or college

 If you’ve narrowly missed the required entry grades, they might still offer you a place, particularly if extenuating factors could have affected your performance.